 Though technological innovation has played a role throughout H-E-B’s 100+ year history, the Digital era has a more recent beginning.

 The very first item sold on heb.com was a custom cake a customer picked up from their local H-E-B bakery.
 Deli trays, wine, and gift cards were also available for online purchase and in-store pickup.

 Expanding on single-item in-store pickup, H-E-B launched curbside pickup in Houston, allowing customers to do their grocery shopping from home.
 San Antonio, Austin, and many other Texas cities followed.

 After curbside pickup came home delivery.
 H-E-B initially offered delivery through third-party services, but wanted to bring the experience in-house to better meet customer needs.
 This was accomplished with the acquisition of Favor in early 2018.

 After Favor joined forces with H-E-B, its CEO Jag Bath was appointed Chief Digital Officer, overseeing the entire H-E-B Digital vision and team.
 Jag continues to lead Favor, but also oversees H-E-B’s Digital Technology, Product, and Commerce divisions.

 With a growing workforce in Austin, H-E-B cemented its place in the city’s tech scene by opening the Eastside Tech Hub on East 6th Street.
-Over 600 employees will call the state-of-the-art office aims to inspire work as innovative as Austin itself.
+Now housing 600 H-E-B employees and growing, the state-of-the-art office aims to inspire work as innovative as Austin itself.

 Committed to growing its tech workforce in Texas, H-E-B announced plans to construct a state-of-the-art tech center in downtown San Antonio.
 Designed to occupy 150,000 square feet in the heart of H-E-B’s corporate Arsenal campus, it is expected to open in summer 2022.